Plumbing Warranty Coverage Explained: What's Covered & How Long

 This is where many homeowners unknowingly lose their protection:

-1. DIY repairs or unlicensed work — Attempting to fix a covered component yourself, or hiring an unlicensed plumber, almost universally voids both manufacturer and workmanship warranties.
+1. DIY repairs or unlicensed work.
+Attempting to fix a covered component yourself, or hiring an unlicensed plumber, almost universally voids both manufacturer and workmanship warranties.
+Even minor DIY fixes like replacing a faucet cartridge can invalidate coverage on the wider plumbing system.

-2. Skipping required maintenance — Many manufacturers require periodic maintenance (like annual water heater flushing or descaling) to keep coverage valid.
-Missing these steps can result in a denied claim.
+2. Skipping required maintenance.
+Missed annual professional maintenance is often called the number one warranty killer.
+Many manufacturers require periodic upkeep (like annual water heater flushing or descaling on tankless units) to keep coverage valid, and skipping it can result in a denied claim.

-4. Failing to register the product — If registration was required and you missed it, your warranty terms may be reduced.
+4. Failing to register the product.
+If registration was required within 30 to 90 days and you missed it, your warranty terms may be reduced or voided entirely.
+Product registration is a homeowner responsibility, not the plumber's job.

-5. Poor water quality — Damage caused by highly corrosive water, excessive chlorine, or hard water scaling is often explicitly excluded, particularly for PEX and copper pipe warranties.
+5. Poor water quality or excessive pressure.
+Damage caused by highly corrosive water, hard water scaling, or system pressure above 80 psi is often explicitly excluded, particularly for PEX, copper pipe, and water heater warranties.
+Many PEX and copper warranties effectively become void the moment water conditions fall outside spec.

 Before You DIY Anything

-Even a minor plumbing fix — like tightening a valve or replacing a supply line under a sink — can void your workmanship warranty if the plumber's contract prohibits homeowner modifications.
+Even a minor plumbing fix, like tightening a valve or replacing a supply line under a sink, can void your workmanship warranty if the plumber's contract prohibits homeowner modifications.
 Always check your warranty terms before picking up a wrench.
+This is one of the most common plumbing mistakes homeowners make.

 Smart Savings Made Simple!